Labour Cooperative Agricultural Farm: History

 Buildings of the former TKZS in Ochusha, Kostenets Municipality, 2011.

 To overcome the crisis in agricultural production, in September 1969, at the September Plenum of the Central Committee of the Bulgarian Communist Party, a decision was made to reunify the TKZS, moving towards the creation of agro-industrial complexes (AICs).
 It was expected that the concentration of resources and specialization would lead to a stable economy in the villages.
 The idea of this new, larger unification had opponents even within the ranks of the Bulgarian Communist Party.
-Among them was Ivan Todorov-Gorunya.
-As a specialist who knew the problems of the village well, he opposed the creation of the AIC and the authoritarianism of Todor Zhivkov.
-Gorunya believed that this measure would alienate people from rural labor, ruin small farms and villages.

 According to historian Mihail Gruev, the creation of the TKZS confirmed and strengthened the relative tolerance in Bulgarian society towards thefts of public property, which had been noted in earlier periods.
 Initially perceived as a means for the state to seize people's property, the TKZS soon began to be perceived by some as the site of mass theft, often justified by forced collectivization.
 Such theft was so widespread that it became a significant part of the income of some TKZS workers and an important motivation for working there.